Lazy-Bane/tut/README.md

 # Example Repository
-This is a maple repo, hellow world!
+This is a maple repo, hello world!

+Change